Closer to the Edge: Critical reception

 The video was received with highly positive reviews by critics.
 Australia's RadarRadio referred to the video as "epic".
 UK rock music website RockLouder also called the video "lovely" and "worth the watch".

-About.com's Grierson says "'Closer to the Edge' emphasize atmospheric flourishes over melodic assurance."

 Commercial performance

 "Closer to the Edge" debuted on the UK Singles Chart on July 11, 2010, at number 90 before climbing to number 82 the following week.
 On July 18, 2010, the single rose a further four places to number 78.
-The single also found success on the UK Rock Chart, where it climbed until peaking at number 1 on July 11, 2010, knocking The Pretty Reckless' "Make Me Wanna Die" off its seven-week reign.
+The single also found success on the UK Rock & Metal Singles Chart, where it climbed until peaking at number 1 on July 11, 2010, knocking The Pretty Reckless' "Make Me Wanna Die" off its seven-week reign.
 The single also peaked at number 88 on the Dutch Single Top 100.
 It is also their highest charted single in Australia, peaking at number 13, becoming platinum.
 It debuted at number 99 on the Billboard Hot 100 on the chart dated May 21, 2011, more than two months after it dropped off of the Rock Songs and Alternative Songs charts.
 The song impacted radio on August 31, 2010.
 It became the band's first single to be played on adult contemporary radio, with the first stations added being Detroit's WNIC (which changed formats to adult top 40 in August 2011) during Spring 2011 and WLER-FM in Butler/Pittsburgh.